APX Group × Armilla Tech Ltd.

 Investor Relations FrameworkEstablish reporting logic, post-meeting follow-up discipline, and a cleaner basis for future investor communications.Extends value beyond the first raise cycle.Leaves the Company in stronger condition for future capital activity and board-style communications.

-For Armilla specifically, APX would shape the fundraising story around the facts most likely to matter in diligence.
-Those include the present financing target, the institutional relevance of the product, the market-timing case, the documented patent package now in the file set, the Company's visible traction signals, and the need to present a more disciplined route-to-market and execution plan.
+For Armilla specifically, APX shapes the fundraising story around the facts most likely to matter in diligence: the present financing target, the institutional relevance of the product, the market-timing case, the documented patent package, the Company's traction signals, and the need to present a disciplined route-to-market and execution plan.

 Capital strategy.
 APX's fundraising service begins with raise architecture, not with a slide deck.
-The work starts by defining which investor categories should be prioritized, how the valuation and use-of-proceeds story should be presented, what proof must lead the story, and how the process should be sequenced so that management time is spent on the highest-value conversations.
+The work starts by defining which investor categories are prioritised, how the valuation and use-of-proceeds story is presented, what proof leads the story, and how the process is sequenced so management time concentrates on the highest-value conversations.

 Fundraising preparation and diligence readiness.
-APX would organize the financing package behind the narrative.
-That includes data-room structure, the IP and patent support package, diligence FAQ logic, management Q&A preparation, and tighter consistency across all outward-facing materials.
-The point is to give Armilla a serious process environment before broad circulation begins.
+APX organises the financing package behind the narrative: data-room structure, the IP and patent support package, diligence FAQ logic, management Q&A preparation, and consistency across all outward-facing materials.
+Armilla enters circulation with an institutional process environment in place.

 Investor positioning and close support.
-APX would tailor the Company story for the relevant investor audiences, run the process discipline around meetings and follow-up, and remain active once counterparties move into live diligence and term work.
-The aim is a cleaner path from first contact to closing rather than a noisy process with weak conversion.
+APX tailors the Company story for the relevant investor audiences, runs the process discipline around meetings and follow-up, and remains active once counterparties move into live diligence and term work.
+The output is a direct path from first contact to closing.

 5.2 Strategy and Marketing Builder Services

 The strategy and marketing builder pillar exists to make the capital story true in practice.
-A stronger raise requires a stronger operating narrative, better commercial proof packaging, cleaner market-facing communication, and a more repeatable route-to-market structure.
+An institutional raise requires an operating narrative, structured commercial proof packaging, disciplined market-facing communication, and a repeatable route-to-market structure.
 This pillar is therefore attached directly to the fundraising workstream rather than treated as a separate creative exercise.

 Strategy Builder WorkstreamAPX Execution ScopeBusiness FunctionIntended Strategic Outcome